KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **validateaddress coin address**

-The `validateaddress` method checks if an input string is valid address of the coin.
+The `validateaddress` method checks if an input string is a valid address of the specified coin.

 #### Arguments